barryclark/jekyll-now/_posts/2018-12-20-Searching-PowerShell-Abstract-Syntax-Tree.md

-It takes two parameters: a `System.Func` predicate parameter with two generic parameters itself, and a `bool` parameter that determines if it will recursively search nested script blocks, or just the immediately "level" of the AST.
+It takes two parameters: a `System.Func` predicate parameter with two generic parameters itself, and a `bool` parameter that determines if it will recursively search nested script blocks, or just the "immediate level" of the AST.

 As I mentioned in my [Anonymous Functions](/2018/10/26/Anonymous-Functions/) post, however, we can actually just use a rather more familiar PowerShell `scriptblock` instead of the `Func[Ast,bool]`